Doc-SLAV/Dropsminiapp/README.md

 Error on attempt 1: 403 Client Error:  for url: https://api.miniapp.dropstab.com/api/auth/login Retrying in 5 seconds... ```

-Because to many attempt for claiming task, ypur query already Expired, Just get your New Query.
+Because to many attempt for claiming task, your query already Expired, Just get your New Query.